Answers to Frequently Asked Questions About...

-If you want to use your insurance coverage to get EC, you can still get a prescription from a licensed health care provider in order to get Levonorgestrel Tablets or ella (click here for a description of when you might want to use ella instead of progestin-only EC).
+If you want to use your insurance coverage to get EC, you can still get a prescription from a licensed health care provider for ella (click here for a description of when you might want to use ella instead of progestin-only EC).
 If you want to use progestin-only EC, like Plan B One-Step, you'll need to check with your insurance company to see what your plan covers.
 While some providers – like Planned Parenthood clinics – may have emergency contraception on hand and can give you the pills directly, you will often also need to visit a pharmacy to fill the prescription just like you do with other medications.
 You can also use this online prescription service to purchase ella for $59 including next-day shipping.

 Laws in some states also allow pharmacists to provide emergency contraceptive pills directly to women of all ages without requiring a doctor's prescription (although not every pharmacist is doing it).
 These agreements may not apply to ella, so call first.

 To find the nearest licensed health care providers, including pharmacists, providing emergency contraception in the US, try searching our database.